Alma & Gaia in action

 Almagaia and the Pachamama Alliance

 The Almagaia company has been supporting the Pachamama Alliance for years, and we invite you to look at their mission and projects.
-As an eco-therapist, nature lover and founder of Almagaia, Muriel has had the privilege of staying with some indigenous communities and experiencing the healing properties of the Amazon forest.
+As an eco-therapist, nature lover and founder of Almagaia, Muriel has had the privilege of staying with some indigenous communities in various parts of the world and experiencing the healing properties of the Amazon forest.

 Since 1995, the Pachamama Alliance has worked with indigenous partners in Ecuador to stand for the rights of indigenous people and Nature, safeguarding the rainforest and working in the industrialised world to challenge the culture of overconsumption that threatens their Amazonian home.
 The Pachamama Alliance has launched a campaign calling for the protection of the Sacred Headwaters (the rainforest part of Ecuador and northern Peru) and a complete ban on all industrial extractive activities and logging.